Best Canon Lens For Low Light Photography

 There are few discontinued lenses that are basically irrelevant that are not included on this list.
 All of the lenses are readily available, if not new, then in great shape as a used lens.

-You can save money on lenses for shooting in low lighting conditions by limiting yourself to one of the lenses listed in the ad below.
-I enjoy using both a 50mm f/1.4 and an 85mm 1.8.
-On my APS-C sized 90D they both make great portrait lenses.
+You can save money on lenses for shooting in low lighting conditions by limiting yourself to one of the lenses linked to at Amazon in the adv. below.
+I like using both a fast 50mm f/1.4 and or an 85mm 1.8.
+On APS-C sized cameras they both make great portrait lenses.

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.